 For the more budget-conscious ladies, instead of heading out to a massage parlour, ask your partner, family member or friend to help!

 Exercise releases endorphins, which are a feel good chemical in your brain.
 Endorphins help with pain relief by blocking pain receptors as well as improving your mood.

 The most effective kind of exercise for relieving pain is aerobic exercise, which raises your heart rate.
 Try going for a short walk or even a run (if you feel up to it), especially on days when you’re period feels lighter.
 A short jog with a great view can do wonders for your mood as well.

 Drinking caffeinated and alcoholic drinks during your period can make your period pains much worse.
 Try cutting out coffee, tea, alcohol and any other foods or drinks that contain caffeine, and see if this helps with lessening the pain.

 If you love your tea, opt for herbal teas instead, which contain less caffeine.
 Additionally, stay away from foods that contain a lot of salt, as they can cause bloating and water retention, which can worsen your pain.

 5. Don’t be afraid to consult a doctor

 Period cramps are real pains and you shouldn’t be embarrassed to consult a doctor if they are getting too unbearable or disrupting your lifestyle.
 There are many medications that can help you relieve your period cramps and menstrual pains quickly and effectively.

-Don’t get the impression that painful periods are the norm, and that we should all power through it.
+While it’s normal to feel some discomfort during our periods, painful periods shouldn’t be the norm.
+Instead of keeping quiet and trying to power through it, reach out for medical assistance instead.
 You’ll find that getting help and treating your pain is so much better than suffering in silence!